 - Pricing: $2.73 to $3.19 per watt

 Canadian Solar initially started as a project to bring low-cost solar lighting systems to rural regions in China.
-Since then, Canadian Solar has become one of the most well-known solar panel manufacturers.
-Their panels are known for their reliability and are reasonably priced, but, compared to the competition, the company itself is often slower to adopt newer technologies.
+Since then, Canadian Solar has grown to become one of the most well-known solar panel manufacturers.
+Their solar panels are known for their reliability and are reasonably priced, but, compared to the competition, the company itself is often slower to adopt newer technologies.

 - Features: Personalized service, partnership with Tesla